GROWTH PLAYBOOK:

 Expertise You Can Trust

 You may not have a full-time social media specialist, but you can tap into expertise.
-Whether that means working with a freelancer, small agency, or consultant, bring in people like GUM who understand algorithm changes, content formats, the best posting times, + analytics.
-Their knowledge helps avoid wasted effort, reach more people + improve over time.
+Whether that means working with a freelancer, small agency, or consultant, bring in people like GUM who understand algorithm changes, content formats, the best posting times, and understanding analytics.
+Their knowledge helps avoid wasted effort, reach more people and continue to improve over time.

 3.